-The ongoing decontamination of the Reactor Building has been effective in reducing the airborne activity.
+The ongoing decontamination of the Reactor Building has been effective in reducing the airborne activity to a level which poses no problems to worker safety.
 Since the underhead characterization program will not increase the airborne activity level in the Reactor Building as shown in Section 4.4, the safe and manageable condition of airborne activity will persist.

 As specified by radiological control procedures, analyses of expected airborne activity levels will be performed in order to select appropriate respiratory protective devices for personnel entering the Reactor Building.
 These devices are used to protect against particulate radioactivity.
 Other forms of radioactivity, such as noble gases and tritium, are not expected to pose difficulties.
-Current data from air samples of the Reactor Building indicate a mean tritium airborne concentration of 1.0 E-6 ν Ci/cc which is equivalent to 0.20 mpc-h per hour.
+Current data from air samples of the Reactor Building indicate a mean tritium airborne concentration of 1.0 E-6 μ Ci/cc which is equivalent to 0.20 mpc-h per hour.